 At the same moment, 7,000 miles away in the Bekaa Valley of Lebanon

-The six foot tall, blonde-haired man known to his closest colleagues as Mr. Green and to everyone else as The Partridge, applied a pair of steel alligator clips to the ears of the terrified Palestinian fighter strapped to the cold steel table.
+The six foot tall, blonde-haired man known to his closest colleagues as Mr. Green and to everyone else as The Crow, applied a pair of steel alligator clips to the ears of the terrified Palestinian fighter strapped to the cold steel table.

 Green was not the torturer’s real name, of course.
 That was long forgotten, beaten out of him in the Kataeb’s secret assassins’ training camp for children, where he had been known only as cadet 64.
 He had grown up in the camp, schooled in the arts of killing and torture.
 Graduates of the camp became Kopis – members of an elite brotherhood of assassins and torturers, named after the curved blade used by the ancient Phoenicians for war and slaughter.